satyamkr13/StackExchange/README.md

 # StackExchange
-This app fetches questions from StackOverflow.
+This app allows users to pick any 4 tags of their intrest and then displays questions from StackOverflow on the basis of tags selected.
+Users can share the questions as well as save them locally for offline use.

 ## Key Technologies
 1. MVVM Architechture